Skip to main content

 Which one’s cheaper?
 If there are fewer people in your home than bedrooms, a meter almost certainly saves money.
 If you’ve got a big family or water the garden a lot, unmetered is probably better value.
 We’ve written more about this in our water meters guide.

-You don’t get a choice, but for reference, the major water and sewerage companies are: Thames Water (London and Thames Valley), Severn Trent (Midlands), United Utilities (North West), Yorkshire Water (Yorkshire), Anglian Water (East of England), Southern Water (South East coast), South West Water (Devon and Cornwall), Northumbrian Water (North East), Welsh Water/Dŵr Cymru (Wales), and Wessex Water (Bristol and Somerset area).
+You don’t get a choice, but for reference, the major water and sewerage companies are: Thames Water (London and Thames Valley), Severn Trent (Midlands), United Utilities (North West), Yorkshire Water (Yorkshire), Anglian Water (East of England), Southern Water (South East coast), South West Water (Devon and Cornwall), Northumbrian Water (North East), Welsh Water/Dwr Cymru (Wales), and Wessex Water (Bristol and Somerset area).
 Scottish Water covers Scotland and is publicly owned.

 In some areas, the company that supplies your clean water and the one handling your sewerage are actually different, which can mean two bills.
 Your bills will tell you who does what.

-Getting a Water Meter
+Getting a water meter

 You can request a meter from your supplier and they have to install one for free, provided it’s physically practical at your property.
-The process is fairly straightforward - you ask, they survey, they install (usually within a few weeks), and you start getting billed on usage.
+The process is fairly straightforward, you ask, they survey, they install (usually within a few weeks), and you start getting billed on usage.

 The important bit: you get a 12-month trial period in England and Wales.
 If metered billing turns out to cost you more, you can switch back within that first year.
 After 12 months, the meter’s permanent.